astronomer/docs/astro/deploy-dbt-project.md

 To orchestrate dbt jobs with Apache Airflow, you need to deploy your dbt project to Astro alongside your DAGs and the rest of your Airflow code.
 Astro supports a range of options when it comes to adding your dbt project your Airflow deployment.

+Depending on your organization's software development lifecycle, your dbt project might live in the same Git repository as your Airflow code or in a different repository.
+Astronomer supports both methods, but recommends having a dedicated Git repository [Option 2](#option-2-use-dbt-deploys-to-independently-ship-dbt-code) for your dbt code that is separate from your Airflow code.
+This means your teams working in dbt can remain separate from your teams managing Airflow DAGs.

 This guide covers the options along with their pros and cons, so you can choose the best option for your team.

 ## Feature overview

 Astro supports two basic dbt code deployment strategies.
 You can:

 1. **Include dbt code to your Astro runtime image**: make dbt code directly available in Astro project runtime image.
-Astronomer recommends this approach for small teams that have a monorepo with their dbt code inside of their Astro project
+This approach works best for small teams just starting out integrating dbt code inside of Astro
 2. **Use dbt Deploys to independently ship dbt code**: independently deploy bundles of dbt code directly to Astro.
-Astronomer recommends this approach for teams that have dbt code in a separate (or in multiple) locations other than their Astro project
+Astronomer recommends this approach for teams that have dbt code in separate locations other than their Astro project

 ## Best practice guidance